 About Us

 Be Ceremonial is what we wished we’d had access to during times of transition and loss.
-We want to empower people with a ceremonial framework that inspires creativity when it comes to ritual design.
+We want to empower people with a ceremonial framework that inspires creativity and opens the door to ritual design.

 Our Story

 We are a husband and wife team who stumbled into ceremony after years of recurrent miscarriages and the death of a parent.
-We didn’t know how to grieve the seemingly invisible moments that surrounded our experience, especially since we don’t prescribe to a set religion or spiritual philosophy.
+We didn’t know how to mark the invisible moments that surrounded our experience, especially since we don’t prescribe to a set religion or spirituality.

-We decided to craft our own rituals to acknowledge our grief in ways that felt meaningful to us.
-We told our story through ceremony, and then decided to make these tools available and accessible to anyone seeking ceremony.
+We researched and learned as much as we could about rituals and ceremonies so we could acknowledge our grief in meaningful ways.
+We then decided to make these tools and ideas available to anyone seeking ceremony.

 Our Vision

-Our vision is to help people reimagine the role of ritual and ceremony in their lives by offering them lots of rituals to choose from so they are empowered to create their own ceremonies to acknowledge a milestone or moment of transition they are facing.
+Our vision is to help people reimagine the role of ritual and ceremony in their lives by offering them lots of rituals to choose from so they are empowered to create their own ceremonies to acknowledge any milestones or moments of transition they are facing.

 Megan Sheldon, Co-Founder & CEO

-Megan Sheldon is the co-founder of Be Ceremonial, the world’s first guided ritual and ceremony app.
+Megan Sheldon (she/her) is the co-founder of Be Ceremonial, the world’s first guided ritual and ceremony app.
 Megan is a cultural mythologist, humanist celebrant, and end-of-life doula living and working in North Vancouver, BC.
-She has created ceremonies for people around the world, focusing on what she calls the ‘seemingly invisible moments of change’, such as pregnancy loss, organ transplantation, menopause, and marking death anniversaries.
+She has created hundreds of ceremonies for people around the world, focusing on what she calls the ‘seemingly invisible moments of change’, such as pregnancy loss, organ transplantation, menopause, living funerals, and death anniversaries.

-She is passionate about shifting the narratives that surround death, dying and grief and recently hosted The Death Talk with 3 other deathcare professionals.
-Megan offers online workshops, virtual courses, and seasonal retreats on Bowen Island, BC.
-When she’s not crafting ceremonies, you can find her swimming in the sea or meandering in the rainforest with her husband Johan, two daughters, and their aging dog Kona.
+Megan offers online workshops, virtual courses, and seasonal retreats in British Columbia, Canada.
+When she’s not crafting ceremonies, you can find her swimming in the sea or meandering in the rainforest with her husband Johan and two daughters.

 Johan Hoglund, Co-Founder & CTO

 Johan Hoglund (he/his) is an entrepreneur and software engineer, originally from Sweden.
 After working for over a decade in the corporate world, he was drawn to the innovation and creativity of the startup world.
-He’s a problem solver and is passionate about creating systems to better understand and address how we interact with technology.
+He’s a problem solver and is passionate about creating systems to better understand and address how we can deepen our connections with the support of technology.

 After losing his father, he realized how important it is to mark both the big moments in life as well as the smaller, less visible ones.
-It’s the small moments that define the life we lead, and it’s how we share those experiences that define our legacy.
 He’s passionate about #slowtechnology and believes that technology is an instrument that can help us create the life we want.

 Our Team